zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 addOne(5) // 6
 ```

-This is what would appear on JavaScript's todo-list.
+This is what would appear on the todo-list.

 <figure><img src="/images/2017/callbacks/todo.png" alt="Commands appear synchronously on JavaScript's todo list">
   <figcaption>Commands appear synchronously on JavaScript's todo list</figcaption>
 </figure>

-In addition to a todo-list, JavaScript also keeps a **waiting-list** where it tracks things it needs to wait for.
-If you tell JavaScript to order a pizza, it will call the pizza shop and adds "wait for pizza to arrive" in the waiting list.
+In addition to a todo-list, your JavaScript butler also keeps a **waiting-list** where it tracks things it needs to wait for.
+If you tell the butler to order a pizza, it will call the pizza shop and then writes "wait for pizza to arrive" on the waiting list.
 Meanwhile, it does other things that are already on the todo-list.

 So, imagine you have this code: